Monoclonal antibody therapy: FDA-approved therapeutic antibodies

-The bispecific antibodies have yielded promising results in clinical trials.
-In April 2009, the bispecific antibody catumaxomab was approved in the European Union.
+The bispecific antibodies have arrived in the clinic.
+In 2009, the bispecific antibody catumaxomab was approved in the European Union and was later withdrawn for commercial reasons.
+Others include amivantamab, blinatumomab, teclistamab, and emicizumab.

 Economics

 Since 2000, the therapeutic market for monoclonal antibodies has grown exponentially.
-In 2006, the “big 5” therapeutic antibodies on the market were bevacizumab, trastuzumab (both oncology), adalimumab, infliximab (both autoimmune and inflammatory disorders, ‘AIID’) and rituximab (oncology and AIID) accounted for 80% of revenues in 2006.
+In 2006, the "big 5" therapeutic antibodies on the market were bevacizumab, trastuzumab (both oncology), adalimumab, infliximab (both autoimmune and inflammatory disorders, 'AIID') and rituximab (oncology and AIID) accounted for 80% of revenues in 2006.
 In 2007, eight of the 20 best-selling biotechnology drugs in the U.S. are therapeutic monoclonal antibodies.
 This rapid growth in demand for monoclonal antibody production has been well accommodated by the industrialization of mAb manufacturing.